FAQs

 Yes.
 The 100 Best Corporate Citizens Ranking measures both disclosure of key climate metrics and a company’s engagement on climate policy.

-For the 2022 ranking, the nonprofit, InfluenceMap, will screen companies to identify whether or not their lobbying is supportive or oppositional to Paris Agreement-aligned policy benchmarks.
-Companies determined to have positive lobbying positions will receive a 10-point bonus to their final score, while those who intensely lobby counter to Paris Agreement-aligned policy will have 10 points deducted from their score.
+We work with subject matter experts at InfluenceMap to screen companies to identify whether or not their lobbying is supportive or oppositional to Paris Agreement-aligned policy benchmarks.
+Companies determined to have positive lobbying positions will receive a five-point bonus to their final score, while those who intensely lobby counter to Paris Agreement-aligned policy will have 10 points deducted from their score.

 Automobiles & Components; Banks; Capital Goods; Commercial & Professional Services; Consumer Durables & Apparel; Consumer Services; Diversified Financials; Energy; Food & Staples Retailing; Food & Beverage; Healthcare Equipment & Services; Household & Personal Products; Insurance; Materials; Media & Entertainment; Pharmaceuticals, Biotechnology & Life Sciences; Real Estate; Retailing; Semiconductor & Semiconductor Equipment; Software & Services; Technology Hardware & Equipment; Telecommunication Services; Transportation; Utilities.